ohanyere/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A scripts thst prints hello world
+A scrip that prints HELLO WORLD